The Modern Bride's Guide to Cathedral Wedding Veils

 Whether you want to wear your hair up or down, a cathedral veil looks fantastic!
 For instance, a sleek updo paired with a cathedral veil can create a look of timeless elegance, while loose, flowing hair can give off a more relaxed, bohemian feel.
 No matter how you wear your hair, the veil is affixed to your hair with a silver comb.

 After the ceremony and wedding day photos, the cathedral veil is typically removed.
-This is great for ease of movement, as well as for the fact that it lets a bride's crystal headpiece and jewelry really shine!
+This is great for ease of movement, as well as for the fact that it lets your crystal headpiece and bridal jewelry really shine!
 However, some women will wear the veil draped over an elbow or even bustled.

 A gorgeous bride kissing her groom while her lace edged cathedral veil trails down steps.